modmore/docs/en/01_Agenda/v1/04_Snippets/02_AgendaCalendar.md

-This snippet displays one event in a detail view.
+This snippet displays events in a list view separared into intervals.
+The snippet was introduced with Agenda 1.1.0.

 ## Properties

 It uses the following snippet properties:

 Property | Description | Default
 ---------|-------------|--------
-calendars | Comma-separated list of aliases of calendars to filter the displayed event. | - categories | Comma separated list of aliases of categories to filter the displayed event. | - categoryTpl | Name of a chunk that contains the template of one category in the category list of an event. | tplAgendaEventCategory contexts | Comma separated list of context keys to filter the displayed event. | - daterangeFormat | Format of the daterange displayed in an event. | Lexicon `agenda.php_format_daterange`.
+allowedRequestKeys | Comma-separated list of request keys, that could be used to filter the displayed events.
+Defaults to all allowed.
+Available since Agenda 1.1.0. | - calendars | Comma-separated list of aliases of calendars to filter the displayed events. | - categories | Comma separated list of aliases of categories to filter the displayed events. | - categoryTpl | Name of a chunk that contains the template of one category in the category list of an event. | tplAgendaEventCategory contexts | Comma separated list of context keys to filter the displayed events. | - daterangeFormat | Format of the daterange displayed in an event. | Lexicon `agenda.php_format_daterange`.
 The format string has to contain 7 parts.
-The [format rules](01_AgendaList#range-placeholder-format) are described below. daterangeSeparator | Separator in the daterange displayed in an event. | Lexicon `agenda.php_format_separator` detailId | ID of a resource containing an AgendaDetail snippet call. | System Setting `agenda.detail_id` durationParts | Number of detail parts of the event duration output.
-With the value `1` the duration will be shortened as i.e. `1 month`, with the value `2` the duration will be shortened as i.e. `1 month 2 days`, | 1 emptyTpl | Name of a chunk that contains the template for not found event. | tplAgendaEventEmpty id | ID of one event to retrieve the displayed event. | Request parameter `event` imageTpl | Name of a chunk that contains the template for one image in the image list of an event. | tplAgendaEventImage listId | ID of a resource containing an AgendaList snippet call. | System Setting `agenda.list_id` locale | The locale for the displayed formatted date. | System/Context setting `locale` locations | Comma separated list of aliases of locations to filter the displayed event. | - locationTpl | Name of a chunk that contains the template for the location of an event. | tplAgendaEventLocation repeating | ID of one event to retrieve the displayed event. | Request parameter `repeating` toPlaceholder | If set, the snippet result will be assigned to this placeholder instead of outputting it directly. | - tpl | Name of a chunk that contains the template for one event. | tplAgendaEventDetail usergroups | Comma separated list of user group names to filter the displayed event. | - users | Comma separated list of user IDs to filter the displayed event. | - videoTpl | Name of a chunk that contains the template for one video in the video list of an event. | tplAgendaEventVideo
+The [format rules](01_AgendaList#range-placeholder-format) are described on the AgendaList page. daterangeSeparator | Separator in the daterange displayed in an event. | Lexicon `agenda.php_format_separator` detailId | ID of a resource containing an AgendaDetail snippet call. | System Setting `agenda.detail_id` durationParts | Number of detail parts of the event duration output.
+With the value `1` the duration will be shortened as i.e. `1 month`, with the value `2` the duration will be shortened as i.e. `1 month 2 days`, | 1 emptyTpl | Name of a chunk that contains the template for an empty list of events. | tplAgendaEventEmpty end | The end date to filter the displayed events.
+Must contain a [supported date and time format](https://www.php.net/manual/de/datetime.formats.php). | first day of next month 0:00 imageTpl | Name of a chunk that contains the template for one image in the image list of an event. | tplAgendaEventImage interval | The interval into which the period between start and end date is divided.
+Must contain a [supported date and time format](https://www.php.net/manual/de/datetime.formats.php). | +1 day intervalTpl | Name of a chunk that contains the template for an interval. | tplAgendaIntervalRow listId | ID of a resource containing an AgendaList snippet call. | System Setting `agenda.list_id` locale | The locale for the displayed formatted date. | System/Context setting `locale` locations | Comma separated list of aliases of locations to filter the displayed events. | - locationTpl | Name of a chunk that contains the template for the location of an event. | tplAgendaEventLocation outputSeparator | An optional string to separate each tpl instance. | - start | The start date to filter the displayed events.
+Must contain a [supported date and time format](https://www.php.net/manual/de/datetime.formats.php). | first day of this month 0:00 toPlaceholder | If set, the snippet result will be assigned to this placeholder instead of outputting it directly. | - tpl | Name of a chunk that contains the template for one event. | tplAgendaEventRow usergroups | Comma separated list of user group names to filter the displayed events. | - users | Comma separated list of user IDs to filter the displayed events. | - videoTpl | Name of a chunk that contains the template for one video in the video list of an event. | tplAgendaEventVideo wrapperTpl | Name of a chunk that contains the wrapper template for all events. | tplAgendaIntervalWrapper

 ## Placeholders